quii/learn-go-with-tests/math.md

 }
 ```

 `1e-7` is a floating point literal, meaning `1 x 10⁻⁷` or `0.0000001`.
-We're
-saying that the two numbers shouldn't differ by more than this.
+We're saying that the two numbers shouldn't differ by more than this.

-And look - another useful `math` function: `math.Abs` returns the absolute value
-of a number - or in other words is gets rid of the minus sign if it's present.
-This is a good way of not having to worry about whether `a` is bigger or smaller
+And look - another useful `math` function: `math.Abs` returns the absolute value of a number - or in other words is gets rid of the minus sign if it's present.
+This is a good way of not having to worry about whether `a` is bigger or smallerthan `b`.
-than `b`.

-[^1]: This is a lot easier than writing a name out by hand as a string and then
-  having to keep it in sync with the actual time.
-Believe me you don't want to
+[^1]: This is a lot easier than writing a name out by hand as a string and then having to keep it in sync with the actual time.
+Believe me you don't want to do that...
-  do that...

 [texttemplate]: https://golang.org/pkg/text/template/